-Oregon Humanities will award $24,000 in funding to enable rural Oregon libraries to create and host their own events in partnership with our Consider This program.
-Events should reflect the theme of our 2021–22 Consider This series: People, Place, and Power.
+Oregon Humanities will award $25,000 in funding to enable rural Oregon libraries to create and host their own events in their own communities, in partnership with our Consider This program.
+Events should reflect the theme of our 2022–23 Consider This series: People, Place, and Power.
 Grantees are welcome to interpret this theme and develop topics that are relevant to their communities.
 Potential topics include, but are not limited to, community care, collective power, and civic engagement in rural areas.
 Libraries, including branches, located in (or adjacent-to and serving) rural or frontier zip codes that have annual operating budgets of less than $1.5 million are eligible.

 The maximum funding award is $2,000 per event.
 Oregon Humanities will fund a total of 12 events annually.
 Libraries can apply for funding for up to three events.